 While you're in the area, you might want to consider adventure tours with

-An Important Word about Valdez Weather & Glaciers . . .
+An important word about Valdez weather and glaciers . . .

 Valdez weather reports are notoriously innacurate.
 Any forecast further than three days out should not be considered reliable.
-There are also an infinite number of microclimates in the area meaning weather in town can be different than in the Sound which can be different than Thompson Pass.
-Be suspicious of weather reports that call for days or weeks on end of rain; it may mean it's only going to be gray and sprinkly intermittently or may mean a steady rain.
+There are a number of "microclimates" in the area, so weather in town can be different than in the Sound, which can be different than Thompson Pass.
+Be suspicious of weather reports that call for days or weeks on end of rain.
+That may mean it's going to be gray and sprinkly intermittently or may mean a steady rain.
 It's impossible to know unless you're here so simply plan accordingly.
-Bring layers, rain gear and enjoy Mother Nature in all her moods and glory.
+Bring layers and rain gear, and enjoy Mother Nature in all her moods and glory.

 We also suggest you read this informative article before visiting area glaciers. https://www.asf.alaska.edu/blog/glacier-danger-safety/